rgeraldes24/solc/docs/yul.rst

     // Here, the user-defined function `f` returns two values. let x, y := f(1, mload(0))

-For built-in functions of the EVM, functional expressions can be directly translated to a stream of opcodes:
+For built-in functions of the ZVM, functional expressions can be directly translated to a stream of opcodes:
 You just read the expression from right to left to obtain the opcodes.
 In the case of the second line in the example, this